8 Different Supply Chain Careers: What Are Your Options?

 Supply chain management is a highly complex, global industry with many areas of specialization and potential career paths.

-Supply chain management is a trillion-dollar industry that grows larger every year.
 Companies need skilled workers in a wide variety of roles, to run daily operations, reduce costs, and improve supply chain efficiency.

-So, what are your supply chain career options if you’re new to the field and looking for entry-level positions?
+So what are your supply chain career options if you’re new to the field and looking for entry-level positions?

 These are eight supply chain careers you can start with a diploma in supply chain management.
 Compare jobs, explore training, and learn how to get started.